-- 13 A multicast PLID (mPLID) is used to deliver MPCPDUs to a set of ONUs.
-Only unidirectional - 14 (downstream-only) PLID may be provisioned as mPLID (see 7.4.4.1.1).
-At the ONU, the MPCPDUs - 15 received in envelopes with mPLID are passed the the same receive queue as MPCPDUs received in - 16 envelopes with the primary PLID. - 17 Note that the downstream MPCPDUs sent in envelopes with mPLIDs are typically delivered to multiple - 18 ONUs, and therefore the Timesamp values in these MPCPDUs are not pre-compensated for the individual - 19 ONU's RTTs.
-Consequently, an ONU shall not attempt to synchronize its local MPCP clock using the - 20 Timestamp values from the MPCPDUs received over the unidirectional PLIDs.
+A multicast PLID (mPLID) is used to deliver MPCPDUs to a set of ONUs.
+Only unidirectional (downstream-only) PLID may be provisioned as mPLID (see 7.4.4.1).
+At the ONU, the MPCPDUs received in envelopes with mPLID are passed the the same receive queue as MPCPDUs received in envelopes with the primary PLID.

+Note that the downstream MPCPDUs sent in envelopes with mPLIDs are typically delivered to multiple ONUs, and therefore the Timesamp values in these MPCPDUs are not pre-compensated for the individual ONU's RTTs.
+Consequently, an ONU shall not attempt to synchronize its local MPCP clock using the Timestamp values from the MPCPDUs received over the unidirectional PLIDs.

-21 7.4.2.1.2 Multicast MLID
+18 7.4.2.1.2 Multicast MLID

-- 22 A multicast MLID (mMLID) is used to deliver OAMPDUs, CCPDUs, or VLCPDUs (if supported) to a set - of ONUs.
-Only unidirectional (downstream-only) MLID may be provisioned as mMLID (see 7.4.4.1.1).
-At - 24 the ONU, the management PDUs received in envelopes with mMLID are passed the the same receive - 25 queue as the PDUs received in envelopes with the primary MLID.
-If a management PDU requires a - response from an ONU, such response is always transmitted in an envelope with the primary MLID.
+A multicast MLID (mMLID) is used to deliver OAMPDUs, CCPDUs, or VLCPDUs (if supported) to a set of ONUs.
+Only unidirectional (downstream-only) MLID may be provisioned as mMLID (see 7.4.4.1).
+At the ONU, the management PDUs received in envelopes with mMLID are passed the the same receive queue as the PDUs received in envelopes with the primary MLID.
+If a management PDU requires a response from an ONU, such response is always transmitted in an envelope with the primary MLID.

-27 7.4.2.1.3 Multicast ULID
+24 7.4.2.1.3 Multicast ULID

-- 28 A multicast ULID (mPLID) is used to deliver user (data) frames to a set of ONUs.
-Both bidirectional and - unidirectional (downstream-only) ULID may be provisioned as mULID (see 7.4.4.1.1).
-At the ONU, the - downstream user frames received in envelopes with mPLID are passed the the Classifier, just like the data - 31 frames received in envelopes with unicast ULIDs.
-ONUs may transmit upstream data frames in envelopes - 32 with mULID, if they were granted to do so, and if the mILID value was provisioned as the bidirectional - 33 ULID.
+A multicast ULID (mPLID) is used to deliver user (data) frames to a set of ONUs.
+Both bidirectional and unidirectional (downstream-only) ULID may be provisioned as mULID (see 7.4.4.1).
+At the ONU, the downstream user frames received in envelopes with mPLID are passed the the Classifier, just like the data frames received in envelopes with unicast ULIDs.
+ONUs may transmit upstream data frames in envelopes with mULID, if they were granted to do so, and if the mILID value was provisioned as the bidirectional ULID.

-7.4.2.1.4 Broadcast LLID
+31 7.4.2.1.4 Broadcast LLID

-- 35 An LLID that delivers downstream frames to all ONUs connected to a given OLT PON port is called a - 36 broadcast LLID (bLLID). bLLID is a special case of multicast LLID and it follows the same provisioning - 37 principles as described above.
-Additionally, the IEEE 802.3 specification defines two bLLID values that - are enabled at the ONUs without explicit provisioning (see IEEE 802.3, 144.3.5): - 39 BCAST PLID (0x00-02): PLID value reserved for MPCPDU broadcast - 40 BCAST_MLID (0x00-03): MLID value reserved for broadcast of management frames (OAMPDUs, CCPDUs, and optionally, VLCPDUs).
+An LLID that delivers downstream frames to all ONUs connected to a given OLT PON port is called a broadcast LLID (bLLID). bLLID is a special case of multicast LLID and it follows the same provisioning principles as described in 7.4.2.1.1-7.4.2.1.3.
+Additionally, the IEEE Std 802.3 specification defines two bLLID values that are enabled at the ONUs and the OLT without explicit provisioning (see IEEE 802.3, 144.3.5):

+- 37 BCAST_PLID (0x00-02): PLID value reserved for MPCPDU broadcast - BCAST_MLID (0x00-03): MLID value reserved for broadcast of management frames (OAMPDUs, CCPDUs, and optionally, VLCPDUs).

-7.4.2.2 Multicast ESP
+1 7.4.2.2 Multicast ESP